Calculator-Online.net

 Phenytoin Dilantin, Phenytek 7–42 hours

-Tetrahydrocannabinol (cannabis/marijuana) Infrequent users: 1.3 days
+Tetrahydrocannabinol (cannabis/marijuana) Infrequent users: 1.3 days; Regular users: 13 days

-Is Half Life The Same As Drug Duration?
+Is Half-Life the Same as Drug Duration?

 References: